- New security checks

 For proper code documentation, refer to the following and follow the code documentation practices presented there: Google Python Style Guide - Comments and Docstrings.

-If you encounter issues when committing to the Prowler repository, use the --no-verify
+If you encounter issues when committing to the Prowler repository, use the

 flag with the git commit